Working at the cutting edge

 Open Source Community

-Our GeoForAll Lab is the primary node for the North American OSGeo Foundation and belongs to the University Consortium for Geographic Information Science, a nonprofit group of invited universities and research institutions.
+Our GeoForAll Lab is a founding node of the global GeoForAll network and belongs to the University Consortium for Geographic Information Science, a nonprofit group of invited universities and research institutions.

-Helena Mitasova, our associate director for geovisualization, and several of her Ph.D. students serve on the GRASS GIS project steering committee, advancing development of this powerful open source software.
+Helena Mitasova, our associate director for geovisualization, and several members of her research team serve on the GRASS GIS project steering committee, advancing development of this powerful open source software.

 We worked with the Piedmont Triad Regional Council of Governments to develop a decision-support tool for determining if compact and mixed-use developments would yield higher tax values per acre than typical suburban spaces.